Muhammed-Alaa-Kanzari/Muhammed-Alaa-Kanzari/README.md

 **Talking about Personal Stuffs:**
 - 🔭 I Love Mathematics.
 - 🔭 I’m currently working on Some mini projects to strengthen my foundation since i just started programming.
-- 🌱 I’m currently learning Data Science ,Machine Learning ,Web Development and Comptetive Programming.
+- 🌱 I’m currently learning Machine Learning ,Web Development .
 - 🤔 My interests are with Comptetive Programming and all Python related subjects.
 - 👯 I’m looking to collaborate on Some Big Projects After i've gained Enough knowledge to Start them.
 - 💬 Ask me about anything, I am happy to help;